-1. Enterprise Funds are entities that charge fees to external users for goods or services.
+- 1. Enterprise Funds are entities that charge fees to external users for goods or services.
 Although they are supported by user fees the activity is under the administration of the university.

-CMA Enterprise activities include:
+- CMA Enterprise activities include:

 - Extended Learning / MARSEC (Continuing Maritime Education and Maritime Security)

 - Conferences and Events (Facility Rental)

 - Parking

 - Book Store (operated under Contract by Follett)

 - CMA Enterprise Services (Housing and Food Service)

 - Lottery Funds

 - Instructionally Related Activities- IRA

-- Summer Academic Enrichment and Sailing Programs
+- Summer Academic Enrichment Program

 - Pirates Cove (Ships store)

 - Sailing and Offshore Sailing

 - MARAD Trust

+- Cruise Trust

 - 2. Internal Service Funds are activities that provide goods or services to campus departments on a cost-reimbursement basis.
-Use of an Internal Service Fund is only appropriate if the campus is the predominant participant in the activity.
-CMA Internal Service Fund current and under consideration activities include:
+Use of an Internal Service Fund is only appropriate if the campus is the predominant receiver of the services provided by the center.
+CMA Internal Service Funds current and under consideration activities include:

 - Telecommunications

 - Shipping & Postage

-- Copy & Printing
+• Copy & Printing

-None of the activities listed above are currently self supporting.
-Therefore, they have not been set up as Internal Service Funds at this time.
+None of the activities listed above are currently self-supporting.
+Therefore, they have not been set up in CSU fund 544 as a CSU recognized Internal Service Center.